If you have any items to add, please email Sorrell before the meeting. See you all there!

 Puhoi Community Forum Meeting to Be Held On Tuesday 27th August at 7.30pm at the Puhoi Sports Club – Agenda

 PUHOI COMMUNITY FORUM

-MEETING TO BE HELD ON TUESDAY 30 th April 2019 at 7.30pm at
+MEETING TO BE HELD ON TUESDAY 27TH AUGUST AT 7.30pm at

 THE PUHOI SPORTS CLUB – CHAIRPERSON – DUSTYN O’LEARY

 Confirmation of the Minutes of previous Meeting held on 30TH JULY 2019.

 Matters Arising from those Minutes (not appearing on this Agenda)